Skip to main navigation Skip to main content

 Tags

-Health - Emotional wellbeing - Health - Personal Budgets - Personalisation - Poverty & inequality - Wellbeing & mental health - Research reports
+Health - Emotional wellbeing - Health - Personal Budgets - Personalisation - Poverty & inequality - Wellbeing & mental health - Social care research

 This report aims to understand how personalised care interventions can better support children and young people who experience poor mental health and social deprivation, and to develop evidence regarding what works to enhance the personalised care offer for this cohort.
 The report makes a series of recommendations aimed at improving the experiences of this group, based on engagement work undertaken across the three sites with 19 young people, 11 parents, and 7 site professionals.